Upper Grindelwald Glacier

-The Upper Grindelwald Glacier (German: Oberer Grindelwaldgletscher) is one of the two valley glaciers near Grindelwald on the northern side of the Bernese Alps, in the Canton of Berne (the other being the Lower Grindelwald Glacier).
+The Upper Grindelwald Glacier (German: Oberer Grindelwaldgletscher) is one of the two valley glaciers near Grindelwald on the northern side of the Bernese Alps, in the canton of Bern (the other being the Lower Grindelwald Glacier).
 It had a length of about 6.6 km and covered an area of 9.6 km2 in 1973.

 The Upper Grindelwald Glacier arises from a vast snow field north of the Schreckhorn and south of the Wetterhorn.
-The glacier tongue is currently at around 1400 m above sea level, making it one of the lowest glaciers in the Alps.
+In 2008, the glacier tongue was around 1400 m above sea level, making it one of the lowest glaciers in the Alps.